 Once you have disclosed you are the owner of the pet, you can also provide us with important details about your pet that will help it find the right home.
 If your pet is a spayed female, you can notify us, preventing your pet from undergoing unnecessary additional surgeries.
 For these reasons, it is never a good idea to leave your pet unattended for the purposes of having it impounded as a stray.

 Fees.
-The fee to surrender your dog is $40.
+The fee to surrender your dog is $50 for a Clay County resident with dog current on all applicable vaccinations.
+For all other surrenders, the fee is $75 and is subject to our discretion based on the situation.
 CCARE may spend up to $400 preparing your pet for adoption.
 We try to keep your fee low to discourage the dumping of owned animals.

 Follow up discussion.
 It is common for pet owners to request follow-up phone calls.
 Please understand that due to the number of intakes and our staff of one, this is not possible.
 Your pet will be listed on the adoptable animals page of our website until it leaves the facility.
 Once you see that it has left, you are more than welcome to contact us to learn the outcome.